CDB (group): 2000–present

 In 2006 CDB were asked to reunite to play some charity shows, after which they reportedly reformed.
 The band went on to record songs for Myer shopping centre in the 2006 Spirit of Christmas album and for the ABC's Anthems of Australia initiative.
 In 2008, they released a cover version of Michael Jackson's "P.Y.T.
 (Pretty Young Thing)".
 The song was due to be the lead single from their third studio album, The Funk Sessions a covers album paying tribute to their heroes.
 The album was however cancelled prior to release.

 The Essential CDB was released in October 2010 and included "P.Y.T.".
 In April 2017, the band announced they would release a new album titled Tailored for Now.

 "This Is How We Do It", a cover of Montell Jordan's 1995 hit was released to radio in April 2017.

 In November 2020, the group will release its first Christmas album, titled Christmas Is Here: The CDB Mixtape.

+In 2026 the group toured with their Nineties Child Tour.